Is an associate degree worth it in today’s competitive workforce? How can you choose between an associate or bachelor’s degree? Find out!

-It will also increase your earning potential.
-While education can be difficult to quantify, we know that the investment in a college degree translates to higher return.
+If you are looking to advance your salary potential, an associate degree can also get you there.
+While it’s true that bachelor’s degree holders earn slightly more than associate degree holders, based on national averages, associate degree holders still have promising pay levels.
 The Bureau of Labor Statistics proves this: In 2018, workers with a high school diploma earned a weekly salary of $730, on average.
 However, those with an associate degree earned $862 weekly (18 percent higher per week).
 While $132 may not seem like a lot per week, consider this: An associate degree can increase your pay by $6,864 per year.

+If you are looking for job security, an associate degree can provide that to you, too.
+At the end of the day, employers want to know that applicants have put some time into learning about their field.
 Not only this, but the risk of unemployment is also much less.
-According to the BLS data, unemployment rates were much lower for those holding an associate degree, compared to those with a high school education or less.
+According to the BLS data cited above, unemployment rates were much lower for those holding an associate degree, compared to those with a high school education or less.
 Specifically, the unemployment rate for high school graduates (with no college education) was over 4 percent in 2018.
 However, this shrinks to 2.8% for those with an associate degree in hand.

 Rather than asking yourself, “Is an associate degree worth it?”, it’s important to ask whether an associate degree is right for you.
 Does it align with your career goals?
 Will it get you where you need to go?
 Will it allow you to apply to advanced opportunities down the road?
 Are there associate degree programs available that fit within your scheduling needs?
 If you answered yes to any of the above questions, then you have your answer: An associate degree is worth it for you.

-Goodwin College is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
-Goodwin College was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.
+Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
+Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.